lishiyo/frontier-tower-coordination-bot/memory-bank/activeContext.md

-# Active Context - Sun May 18 17:57:02 PDT 2025
+# Active Context - Sun May 18 18:37:21 PDT 2025

 ## Current Work Focus
-- Completed adding comprehensive unit tests for all `app/telegram_handlers` files:
-    - `error_handler.py`
-    - `message_handlers.py`
-    - `submission_command_handlers.py`
-- All new and previously added unit tests for services, repositories, and handlers are passing.
+- Completed Task 7.3 enhancement: `/proposals` command.
+    - The base `/proposals` command (when called without arguments) now displays "Open" and "Closed" inline buttons.
+    - A callback handler (`handle_proposal_filter_callback`) has been implemented to process these button presses and display the corresponding filtered list of proposals (open or closed) by editing the original message.

 ## What's Working
-- All unit tests for `UserRepository`, `UserService`, `LLMService`, `SchedulingService`, and all `telegram_handlers` are passing.
+- All unit tests for `UserRepository`, `UserService`, `LLMService`, `SchedulingService`, and all previously tested `telegram_handlers` are passing.
 - `/my_votes` command (Task 7.1) is fully functional.
+- `/proposals open` and `/proposals closed` commands (Task 7.2) are functional.
+- The `/proposals` command (no arguments) now correctly shows inline buttons for "Open" and "Closed" and filters accordingly.
 - URL content extraction (Task 6.3) using `crawl4ai`.
 - `/add_global_doc` command (Task 6.1).
 - `/ask` command (Task 6.2) with RAG pipeline.